 - encouraging water smart innovation in new development

 - interpretive artworks to reflect and celebrate the catchments rich history and culture

 - open spaces evolving into multi-purpose areas suitable for a range of activities.

-Council secured a grant from the Australian Government's Department of Sustainability, Environment, Water, Population and Communities to fund a number of stormwater harvesting and re-use projects in the Norman Creek catchment.
-Stormwater harvesting is the capture, treatment, storage and reuse of water from our local areas such as roads, drains and parks that would otherwise end up in our drainage system and be released directly into our waterways.
+Council secured a grant from the Australian Government's Department of Sustainability, Environment, Water, Population and Communities.
+The grant funds a number of stormwater harvesting and re-use projects in the Norman Creek catchment.
+Stormwater harvesting is the capture, treatment, storage and reuse of water from our local areas such as roads, drains and parks.
+This is water that would otherwise end up in our drainage system and released directly into our waterways.

-Five locations were identified as suitable for stormwater harvesting.
+Council identified five locations suitable for stormwater harvesting.
 Locations include: